theochem/denspart/README.rst

     denspart-from-horton3 some-file.fchk density.npz

-A minimal working example showing how to partition a density in a Gaussian FCHK can be found in [``examples/horton3``](examples/horton3).
+A minimal working example showing how to partition a density from a Gaussian FCHK can be found in `examples/horton3 <examples/horton3>`_.

 GPAW